How To File Your Taxes If You Got Married in 2020

 Some Will See a Marriage Penalty or Bonus

 Some people will receive a higher tax bill when they get married than they would have if they filed separately.
-Some people call this the “marriage penalty” — when a couple has similar incomes, the combined income from the joint return will bump them up into a new tax bracket, resulting in higher taxes.
+This often is referred to as the “marriage penalty” — when a couple has similar incomes, the combined income from the joint return will bump them up into a new tax bracket, resulting in higher taxes.

 When you get married, you’ll see a lot of changes happening in your life, and taxes are no exception.
 You’ll need to update your information, figure out how to file, adjust withholding and more.
-It can be daunting, but once you’ve done it that first year it gets easier every time.
+It can be daunting, but once you’ve done it that first year, it gets easier.